sankalp-prog/chemical-supplies/README.md

 - Add new records.
 - Delete Selected Records.
 - Save all the changes done to the records.
-- Refreshes the table to it's last saved state.
+- Refreshes the table to its last saved state.
 - Sort the records in ascending/descending order(toggle) by clicking on any of the column headings.

 ## Product Screenshot